Hungarian phrases | Most common phrases for everyday life

 My name is Jonas.
 Jonas a nevem. /ˈjoːnɒʃ ɒ ˈnɛvɛm/

-What is your name?
-Mi a neved? /ˈmi ɒ ˈnɛvɛd/
+What is your name? in Hungarian Mi a neved? /ˈmi ɒ ˈnɛvɛd/

-What is your surname?
-Mi a vezetékneved? /ˈmi ɒ ˈvɛzɛteːkˌnɛvɛd/
+What is your surname? in Hungarian Mi a vezetékneved? /ˈmi ɒ ˈvɛzɛteːkˌnɛvɛd/

-What is your first name?
-Mi a keresztneved? /ˈmi ɒ ˈkɛrɛstˌnɛvɛd/
+What is your first name? in Hungarian Mi a keresztneved? /ˈmi ɒ ˈkɛrɛstˌnɛvɛd/

-What is your surname?
-Mi a vezetékneved? /ˈmi ɒ ˈvɛzɛteːkˌnɛvɛd/
+What is your surname? in Hungarian Mi a vezetékneved? /ˈmi ɒ ˈvɛzɛteːkˌnɛvɛd/

 If you want to tell people where you come from, the following sentences are useful: